June 02, 2021

-COVID’19 hit the world and dramatically impacted countries, industries, companies and people.
-Overnight, new regulations occurred, business rules and processes had to change.
+COVID-19 hit the world and dramatically impacted countries, industries, companies and people.
+Overnight, new regulations occurred, and business rules and processes had to change.
 The RPA market has exploded to meet these new changes.
 Robotic Process Automation (RPA) is a rapidly growing technology ready to meet these new challenges.
 According to Grand View Research: “global robotic process automation market size was valued at USD 1.40 billion in 2019 and is projected to exhibit a compound annual growth rate (CAGR) of 40.6% from 2020 to 2027”.

-RPA are not real robots working on the floor, moving any object or writing a code for human.
+RPA are not real robots working on the floor, moving any object or writing a code for humans.
 It’s the ability of computer software to mimic mundane human tasks and automate them without errors, reduce time and effort and free humans to perform more important and critical tasks.

 Process Execution with human interventions, if design Human and Bot could work together

 2. Unattended Bot

 Process Execution without human interventions, start from Orchestrator Job and finish its work independently

 It expands property in AI, ML, NLP, Analytical and others.
 This model references advanced technology to be part of RPA.

 RPA is delivering to companies a new workforce – Digital Workers.
 They are not replacing Carbon Workers, rather they are freeing humans to perform high-level and more critical tasks.
 Companies need to leverage digital workers, but more importantly, re-imagine their human workforce.
 According to Forrester’s Craig Le Clair,